connordelacruz/webdriver-test-tools/TEST_PROJECTS.md

 Test case modules.
 These use page objects to interact with elements and assert that the expected behavior occurs.

+When adding new test files, be sure to update `tests/__init__.py` to include the new module so the framework can detect the new test cases.

 ### templates/

 Template files to use as a starting point when writing new test modules or page objects.